 8. VU22777 Implement and monitor gender equity strategies

-· An Advisory Committee was formed to support the design and development of the unit.
-Click here for a list of the Advisory Committee Members
+An Advisory Committee was formed to support the design and development of the units of competence.
+View a list of the Advisory Committee Members.

-Click here for a mapping of the consultation process used to develop the skills and knowledge within the units of competency.
+To view mapping of the consultation process used to develop the skills and knowledge within the units of competency click here.

 As a partner in the project Monash University was responsible for researching the pedagogical approaches required to deliver a course in Gender Equity.
 This research has informed the development of the units of competency and will inform the development of the teaching and learning resources over the coming months.

 Read a summary of how the research has informed design.

 View the research report: Supporting gender equity education – a research project to inform gender equity units of competency.